DevOluwapelumi/NODE-PRACTICE/README.md

 node app.js
 If everything is set up correctly, you will see the output of your script in the terminal:
 Hello, Node.js!

+Congratulations!
+You have successfully started a Node.js script.

+Install and Use Dependencies (Optional): If your project requires external libraries or packages, you can use npm to install them.
+For example, if you want to use the popular lodash library, you can install it with: npm install lodash